tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

     <td style="border: 1px solid black;">
      <img src="graphics/stage_1_numbered.jpg" alt="Stage 1 of the Research Project Cycle" style="width: 300px; height: auto;"/></td>
     <td style="border: 1px solid black;">
-Define which research objects and research data you'll be working with, and evaluate in advance whether the data require ethical or legal approvals.
+Which research objects and research data will you be working with?
+Will the data require ethical or legal approvals?
      <br>
     </td>
   </tr>